Slow Mixing of Glauber Dynamics for the Six-Vertex Model in the Ordered Phases: Slow Mixing in the Ferroelectric Phase

-Last, we give an upper bound for the position of a correlated random walk.
-We fully develop this inequality in \Cref{sec:tail-behavior} by analyzing the asymptotic behavior of the PDF in \Cref{lem:exact_pos}.
-Observe that \Cref{lem:correlated_tail_bound} demonstrates exactly how the tail behavior of simple symmetric random walks generalizes to correlated random walks as a function of $\mu$.
+The third result we need is an upper bound for the position of a correlated random walk.
+We fully develop this inequality in \Cref{sec:tail-behavior} by analyzing the asymptotic behavior of the PMF in \Cref{lem:exact_pos}.
+We note that \Cref{lem:correlated_tail_bound} shows exactly how the tail behavior of simple symmetric random walks generalizes to correlated random walks as a function of $\mu$.

 \begin{restatable}[]{lemma}{CorrelatedTailBound} Let $\mu, \varepsilon > 0$ and $m = o(n)$.
 For $n$ sufficiently large, a correlated random walk satisfies

 \end{restatable}